-Coffee steeped in a cool water bath instead of in hot water creates an entirely new drink – cold brew coffee.
+Coffee steeped in a cool water rather than hot creates an entirely new drink – cold brew coffee.
 This unique – and now famous – style of brewing is touted for it’s smoothness and low-acidity.

 You will also need a large mason jar, a sieve, paper towels, pure filtered water, and a burr grinder.